mericson-cv/commvault-cloud-cloudburst-recovery/README.md

 9. Leave **Storage class**, as the default S3 Standard-Infrequent Access (S3 Standard-IA).
 10. Enter the **Deduplication DB location**, use the volume pre-setup, pre-formatted with correct block-size (i.e., ```H:\Amqzon-S3-IA-DDB```)
 11. Click **Save** to accept defaults for your server plan.

-Consider [upgrading your Commvault software](https://documentation.commvault.com/2023e/essential/120686_downloading_software_on_demand.html) to the latest Maintenance Release before moving to the next step.
+12. You must be running the most current **Platform Release 2023e** Maintenance Release.
+[Upgrading your Commvault software](https://documentation.commvault.com/2023e/essential/120686_downloading_software_on_demand.html) to the latest Maintenance Release before moving to the next step.
 <br>

 ### Deploying some test Amazon EC2 instances